+Creating a homework station.
 Whether your child does homework as soon as soon as they walk through the door, after dinner the key to getting it done with less fuss is to be organized.
-If you or your child are constantly search for a pencil..a sharpener..an eraser… glue.. etc. chances are that 30 minutes of homework are going to turn into 2 hours which means less free time for them and for you.
+If you or your child are constantly searching for school supplies chances are that 30 minutes of homework are going to turn into 2 hours, which means less free time for them and for you.
 To avoid that, keep your sanity, and get it done I like to create a homework station before the school year even begins filled with all the basic supplies they should need.

-My next tip is to be consistent with homework times, unless you are unable to be home due to extracurricular sports or other appointments try to make homework time the same time everyday.
-It doesn't matter when it is, whatever is convenient for your family- as soon as they come in, after a snack, after dinner and a little T.V..
-Just make it part of a ritual, they know when its expected, after awhile it will be part of the routine and will cut down on the whining and complaining (It won't eliminate it completely- It’s not magic).
+My next tip is to be consistent with homework times, unless you are unable to be home due to extracurricular sports or other appointments try to do homework time the same time every day.
+It doesn’t matter when it is, whatever is convenient for your family- as soon as they come in, after a snack, after dinner and a little T.V.
+Just make it part of a ritual, they know when it’s expected, after a while it will be part of the routine and will cut down on the whining and complaining (It won’t eliminate it completely- It’s not magic).
 Whether we want to admit it or not we all thrive with consistency.

 In the end it was easy to do.
 I just collected materials he would need for homework and placed them in his new homework station.
 I decided to keep his homework station mobile.
 All of his supplies fit neatly in a large basket that we can move to the kitchen table or take with us when we are on the go.

 Homework Success – How to create a homework station and start the school year off right!